Leslie's Core Beliefs

 Within her Employment Law practise, Leslie regularly provides employees and employers with negotiation, mediation and litigation on all employment law matters including hiring issues, retaining and terminating employees, disability claims, discrimination, leave of absence management, performance management, harassment, employment contracts and post-employment duties.

-Leslie has conducted Workplace investigations including investigations into allegations of moral failure in the religious workplace.
+Leslie also conducts Workplace Investigations including investigations into allegations of moral failure in the religious workplace.
+Leslie’s investigations have ranged from simple to very complex including an investigation with 12 separate complaints within one organization.

-Trained as a Mediator (2008), Leslie has conducted numerous mediations and maintains a mediation practice: www.smithadr.com.
+Trained as a Mediator (2008), Leslie has conducted numerous mediations and maintains a mediation practice.

 Between 2003 and 2021, Leslie sat as a Deputy Judge, Small Claims Court in Halton County.
 This was a part-time position open only to lawyers with at least 10 years of practice experience.
 In this role, Leslie adjudicated thousands of cases on all matters heard by the Court.